What is your photography approach and style?

 How do you ensure you capture all of the important moments?

 I send a questionnaire for you to fill in so you can list all of the group shots and any photos you would like.
-I print this out and bring it with me on the day so I can ensure I have captured every last detail!
+I have it with me on the day so I can ensure I have captured every detail!

 Do you require a meal on the day?